Spiros Arion: America (1966–1978)

-Britain (1979)
+Britain (1979–1980)

 In 1979 Arion, billed as "The Iron Greek", arrived in Joint Promotions claiming a version of the Mountevans Rules World Heavyweight Championship.
-He made televised defences of his championship against such opponents as Colin Joynson, Lee Bronson and Romany Riley before losing it to Wayne Bridges and leaving the country.
+The British wrestling press hyped him as the first foreign world champion to enter the country since Lou Thesz in the 1950s.
+He made televised defences of his championship against such opponents as Colin Joynson, Lee Bronson and Romany Riley before losing it to Wayne Bridges at the Royal Albert Hall and leaving the country.
 The title he introduced was contested for over a decade afterward in Joint Promotions and All Star Wrestling, held by Bridges, Mighty John Quinn, Tony St. Clair and Kendo Nagasaki before final champion Bridges retired with it in 1990.